jgm/pandoc-website/extras.md

     pleasant as possible.
 It simplifies setting authors' metadata in YAML blocks, allows to add semantic annotation to citations, and only requires the programs pandoc and make.
+  - [Stylo](https://stylo.huma-num.fr/) is an online semantic text editor.
+    Stylo is a tool designed to transform the digital workflow of scholarly journals in humanities and social sciences.
+As a WYSIWYM (What You See Is What You Mean) semantic text editor for the humanities, it aims to improve the academic publishing chain.
+Stylo is based on Markdown, BibTeX, Pandoc, Hypothes.is and Latex.
+It's free to use (and fork).

 ### Containers